johnnydecimal/ellane-terminal/content/blog/02-i-want-to-understand-what-the-command-line-is.md

 Because at the end of the day, that button passed a command to a high-level language which translated it and passed it down to a lower-level language which translated it to assembly which your computer translated to ones and zeros which is all it can understand.

 So if you can insert yourself in that chain, if you can start talking some of these higher-level languages, you can get more control.
 You can do whatever you want.

+---

+# Homework

+Do a bit of reading on [abstraction layers](https://en.wikipedia.org/wiki/Abstraction_layer).
+But you don't need to go deep on theory here, as long as you've got the idea we'll move on.